GFQuinn/Pattern-matcher/README.md

-Pattern Searching is basic regular expression pattern matcher like grep
+Pattern Matcher is basic regular expression pattern matcher like grep